skyplaying/web3.js/docs/docs/guides/12_web3_utils_module/index.md

 ### Formatting

 The [`format` function](/api/web3-utils/function/format) in the `web3-utils` package is used to convert data between equivalent formats.
-For example, bytes that are represented as a [`Uint8Array` type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) can be formatted as a hexademical string (e.g. `"0xdd"`) or primitive JavaScript [`Number` types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) can be formatted as [`BigInt` types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
+For example, bytes that are represented as a [`Uint8Array` type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) can be formatted as a hexadecimal string (e.g. `"0xdd"`) or primitive JavaScript [`Number` types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) can be formatted as [`BigInt` types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt).
 The `format` function expects two required parameters, `schema` and `data`, and accepts a third optional parameter, `returnFormat`.
 The `schema` parameter is used to describe how the data should be interpreted.
 The `data` parameter represents the data that is to be formatted.
 The [`returnFormat` parameter](#return-formats) specifies how the data should be formatted.

 Here are some example that demonstrate the use of the `format` function: